Financing Your Journey

 - Keep the receipt: Make sure to keep a detailed receipt to submit to your HSA/FSA administrator.
 This is important for reimbursement claims, but you may want to keep the receipt even for purchases made with your HSA/FSA debit card.

 - Work with your doctor: You can use HSA/FSA funds for items like nutritional supplements only if you have a prescription or a Letter of Medical Necessity (LMN) from your doctor.
 Ask if they can provide a prescription or LMN.
+Let us know if you need help getting a LMN - we can help!

 Do Ovaterra supplements qualify for HSA and FSA?

-Other supplements may qualify with a LMN or a prescription from your doctor.
+Other supplements can qualify with a LMN or a prescription from your doctor.
 Your HSA/FSA administrator should be able to tell you whether a supplement can be eligible – and what documentation you’ll need to submit to them.

 How to use HSA/FSA to purchase Ovaterra supplements